kaizten/kaizten.github.io/la-gaviota/README.md

 ## :notebook_with_decorative_cover: Description

-This project is aimed at solving the Production Planning Problem.
+This docker compose is aimed at solving the Production Planning Problem.
 It is an optimization problem where there is a set of production lines dedicated to do working orders.

 ## :hammer_and_wrench: Components

 The docker-compose is composed of the following components:

-* `kaizten-task-lite`.
+* `kaizten-task-lite (8080)`.
 Component that allows the execution of the algorithm.
-* `production-planning-problem-vizualizer`.
+* `production-planning-problem-vizualizer (80)`.
 A front-end to execute the optimization techniques and show the solutions reported by them.
 * `watchtower`.
 A process for automating Docker container base image updates.

 ## :gear: How to use